Nivesh-Mahajan/Firefox_Definition_popup/README.md

   f.
 Mozilla will automatically review and sign it.

   g.
-Once done, you’ll get a signed .xpi file.
+Once approved (you'll get a mail), you’ll get a signed .xpi file.

+4. How to locate said .xpi file:

+  a.
+Go to My Add-ons Developer Hub

+  b.
+Click on your extension name.

+  c.
+Go to “Versions” from the sidebar.

+  d.
+Click on your latest version (e.g., Version 1.0).

+  e.
+In front of the "files", you'll see a .xpi file, click on it and the extension will begin to install. if it doesn't install automatically,

-4. Download the signed .xpi file after approval.
+5. Download the signed .xpi file.

-5. Install it in Firefox permanently:
+6. Install it in Firefox permanently:

   a.
 Open Firefox.